 Effects of positive pressure on the right ventricle

 Not only is preload to the right ventricle decreased; the afterload is increased by whatever positive pressure is transmitted to the pulmonary arteries.
-This, of course, depends on what condition these arteries are, as well as on the integrity of the pulmonary valve - but lets not get carried away.
+This, of course, depends on what condition these arteries are, as well as on the integrity of the pulmonary valve - but let us not get carried away.

 The bottom line is, the effect of positive pressure inspiration on the right ventricle decreases right ventricular stroke volume.